What Happens When Antidepressants and Alcohol Mix?

-If you’re considering mixing SSRIs (antidepressants) and alcohol, think twice.
-Combining alcohol and SSRIs can lead to a number of troublesome side effects, including the worsening of your depression and other symptoms.
-Here are seven of the most likely things that will happen if you mix SSRIs with alcohol:
+If you’re considering mixing antidepressants and alcohol, you should think twice.
+Combining antidepressants and alcohol can lead to a number of troublesome side effects, including the worsening of your depression, drowsiness, dizziness, and other symptoms.
+What happens when antidepressants and alcohol mix?
+Here are seven of the most likely effects of drinking alcohol while on antidepressants:

 1. Increased Depression

-Combing alcohol with antidepressants can actually have the effect of making you more depressed.
-While alcohol can improve mood short term, the overall effect ultimately increases the condition of depression and its symptoms.
-Alcohol can have a neutralizing effect on the helpful compounds within antidepressant medications, causing your symptoms to become exacerbated and harder to treat.
+Combining alcohol with antidepressants can actually have the effect of making you more depressed.
+While alcohol can temporarily improve mood short-term, the overall effect ultimately increases the condition of depression and its symptoms.
+Because alcohol is a sedative that slows the nervous system, it can also prevent the antidepressant action from actually working.
+In turn, alcohol can have a neutralizing effect on the helpful compounds within antidepressant medications, causing symptoms to become exacerbated and harder to treat.

-Whether anxiety was already a symptom for you or not, combining SSRIs with alcohol can lead to increased anxiety in addition to worsened depression.
+Whether anxiety was already a symptom for you or not, combining antidepressant with alcohol can lead to increased anxiety in addition to worsened depression.
 Again, while drinking alcohol might make you feel better in the short term, there is a price to pay with other symptoms, including higher anxiety.
+This symptom of anxiety stems from the fact that alcohol prevents antidepressants from actually doing their job in the brain efficiently.

 3. Increased Medication Side Effects

-Another unforeseen development can be increased SSRI side effects.
+Another unforeseen development can increase SSRI side effects.
 Many medications lead to known issues when they are taken with alcohol, including antidepressants as well as anti-anxiety medications, prescription pain medications and sleep medications.
-Existing side effects can worsen when an SSRI is in your system and you drink alcohol, and if you had no side effects, you could develop them.
+Existing side effects can worsen when an SSRI is in your system and you drink alcohol, and if you had no side effects before, you could begin to develop them.

 4. Impaired Alertness

-Combining SSRIs with alcohol can also cause you to feel sedated, drowsy and downright sleepy.
+Combining antidepressants with alcohol can also cause you to feel sedated, drowsy and downright sleepy.
 Both antidepressants and alcohol can cause these symptoms on their own, and when taken together, this effect is often intensified.
+This effect is especially true for tricyclic inhibitors (TCAs) mixed with alcohol.

 5. Impaired Judgment and Motor Skills

-Your ability to think clearly and stay alert may also be impaired by mixing SSRIs with alcohol.
+Your ability to think clearly and stay alert may also be impaired by mixing any type of antidepressant with alcohol.
 The combination tends to affect judgment, coordination and reaction time even more than just drinking alcohol.
 Your ability to drive or do basic tasks requiring attention, focus and dexterity can all be affected adversely.

 6. MAOIs and Blood Pressure

-MAOI stands for monoamine oxidase inhibitors.
-This type of antidepressant can lead to a dangerous reaction when combined with alcohol as well as certain kinds of foods.
-A spike in blood pressure can result, which can lead to unforeseen health problems.
-If taking an MAOI type of antidepressant, check with your provider about what is safe to eat and drink.
-Some alcoholic beverages can be more harmful than others when taking this drug.
+MAOI stands for monoamine-oxidase inhibitor, a class of antidepressants that inhibits monoamine oxidase family that is involved in removing serotonin and dopamine from the brain.
+This type of antidepressant can lead to a dangerous reaction when combined with alcohol as well as certain kinds of foods such as strong cheeses and cured meats – all of which are rich in a substance called tyramine.
+Mixing food and drink rich in tyramine with MAOIs can result in a dangerous spike in blood pressure, which can lead to unforeseen health problems.
+If taking an MAOI type of antidepressant, be sure to check with your provider about what is safe to eat and drink.
+Some alcoholic beverages can be more harmful than others when taking this drug, namely wine and beer.

 7. Sleep Disruption